 Advanced Certificate in Collaborative Response to Family Violence

 Alliance for Hope International, CEO

 This advanced academic certificate establishes a strong foundation for understanding family violence and the services involved in our response.
-Through discussion, action, and critical analysis of collaborative enterprise, students develop a capacity to work and lead effectively across disciplines.
+Through discussion, action, and critical analysis of the collaborative enterprise, students develop a capacity to work and lead effectively across disciplines.

 The certificate program culminates with a seminar series that includes field, dialogue and project seminars.
 Through this process, students engage with others to develop a capstone project that demonstrates an improved approach to family violence through interdisciplinary collaboration.